 Please compare all of our products to any competitors that you may find; we think you will choose us (and that it will be an easy decision for you).

-Copyright 2016 Mike's Custom Deck Gates LLC.
+Copyright 2018 Mike's Custom Deck Gates LLC.
 All Rights Reserved.
 Trex is a registered trademark of Trex Company, Inc; TimberTech, Fiberon & Azek are registered trademarks of CPG International.
 Mike's Custom Deck Gates is not affiliated in any way with Trex Company, Inc. and CPG International nor do these companies sponsor or endorse any of our products.
 Note: Coupon specials apply ONLY to Composite Material Gates.